LamAnnieV/ETL-3/README.md

 There are three files uploaded to AWS S3 bucket:  businesses.csv, inspections.csv, and violations.csv.
 The three sets of data were then imported to AWS Redshift inspections Dataabase the three files were uploaded as tables called businesses_tbl, inspections, and violations respectively.

-## Cleaning the Inspection Dataset
+## Exploring and Cleaning the Inspection Dataset

 **Add a new column field inspection_date to be formatted later**